Perlence/AutoHotkey.py/docs/api.rst

 .. data:: windows
 .. data:: visible_windows

-   An instance of :class:`Windows` that matches only visible windows.
+   The instances of :class:`Windows` that match only visible windows.

 .. data:: all_windows